hebrides/intern-training/README-Design.md

 ### Workflow / Process

+- You must understand how to properly sequence your design processes to make on time deliverables for your clients
-You must understand how to properly sequence your design process so that you move from low to high fidelity, meet professional standards, complete work before deadlines, and satisfy customer expectations.
+- You must understand how to move from ideas, to sketches, to low fidielity wireframes, to high fidelity mock-ups
+- You must understand how to iterate and solicite feedback in a collaborative manner

 1) https://uxmastery.com/ux-designer-workflow/
 2) http://www.jjg.net/elements/pdf/elements.pdf